Newsroom

 For media inquiries, contact media@rules4mdls.com

-US judicial panel approves first rule to govern federal mass torts, Reuters
+US judicial panel approves rule governing federal mass tort, Reuters

 After Uproar, New MDL Rule Advances With Attys Assuaged, Law360